Inputs

 config:

-poll_period: 15s # optional, default value is 15 seconds
+poll_period: 15s # optional, the default value is 15 seconds

-# The directory where procfs is mounted and counters are taken from.
+# Directory where procfs is mounted and counters will be taken from.

-# If the agent is running in a Docker container, deliver the host's /proc into the container using the -v parameter in order to monitor the host.
+# If the agent is running in a Docker container, provide the host's /proc into the container using the -v parameter in order to monitor the host.

-# The directory where sysfs is mounted and counters are taken from.
+# Directory where sysfs is mounted and counters will be taken from.

-# If the agent is running in a Docker container, deliver the host's /sys into the container using the -v parameter to monitor the host.
+# If the agent is running in a Docker container, provide the host's /sys into the container using the -v parameter in order to monitor the host.

 # List of resources to collect statistics from.

-# Value: Level of detail, takes one of the values: basic, advanced.
+# Value: Level of detail, one out of the following: `basic`, `advanced`.

 resources: # optional